alislaboratory/4BitCPU/README.txt

 	Control unit: for operations requiring access to external memory, 2 inner bits will be used as select lines for the 16 to 4 mux.

-	NOP 0000 (ALU) - idle operation.
-Result will always be 0000. (done) ADD 0001 (ALU)(ACT) - addition operation.
+	NOP 0000 0 (ALU) - idle operation.
+Result will always be 0000. (done)
+	ADD 0001 1 (ALU)(ACT) - addition operation.
 Results will be A+B. (done)
-	SUB 0010 (ALU)(ACT) - subtraction operation.
+	SUB 0010 2 (ALU)(ACT) - subtraction operation.
 Results will be A-B . (done)
-	SHR 0011 (ALU)(ACT) - shift A right by 1. (done)
+	SHR 0011 3 (ALU)(ACT) - shift A right by 1. (done)
-	SHL 0100 (ALU)(ACT) - shift A left by 1. (done)
+	SHL 0100 4 (ALU)(ACT) - shift A left by 1. (done)
-	UDEF 0101
+	UDEF 0101 5
-	UDEF 0110
+	UDEF 0110 6
-	UDEF 0111
+	UDEF 0111 7

-	SWP 1000 (MEMOP) - Swap contents of registers A and B.
+	SWP 1000 8 (MEMOP) - Swap contents of registers A and B.
-	WAB 1001 (MEMOP) - Write operand A to register A and operand B into register B.
+	WAB 1001 9 (MEMOP) - Write operand A to register A and operand B into register B.
-	LDA 1010 (MEMOP) - Fetch address at register A and write into register A.
+	LDA 1010 a (MEMOP) - Fetch address at register A and write into register A.
-	JMA 1011 - Increment/decrement the program counter by value of operand A.
+	JMA 1011 b - Increment/decrement the program counter by value of operand A.
-	WRX 1100 - Write contents of accumulator to memory address in operand A.
+	WRX 1100 c - Write contents of accumulator to memory address in operand A.
-	JMZ 1101 - Decrement program counter by value of operand A IF accumulator is currently 0000.
+	JMZ 1101 d - Decrement program counter by value of operand A IF accumulator is currently 0000.
-	HLT 1110 - Halt CPU.
-Stops program counter from ticking (TBD) UDF 1111
+	HLT 1110 e - Halt CPU.
+Stops program counter from ticking (TBD) UDF 1111 f

+	Temporary fix for small jump values: add opA + opB

 	There can be a capacity for future operations such as multiplication and dividing, but at the moment these are user defined.
 In the Mk2, there should be more capacity for complex operations, as in this computer there are only 4 bits, so multiplication and division is not necessary and using while loops with ADD and JMP is more efficient for myself.